UsabilityEngineering/NeighborhoodDeals/wireframes/README.md

 <img src="Yard Sale Post.png" width="300" height="500">

-From the menu drop-down, the user can then choose to search for yard sales.
+From the menu drop-down, the user can then choose to search for yard sales by pressing the "Search for yard sales" button.

 <img src="Yard Sale Search - Filters.png" width="300" height="500">